bpj/pandoc-elements-selectors/pandoc-elements-selectors-description.md

     --------------------------------------------------------------------

-On the one hand it can be argued that these shortcuts are unnecessary since the longer equivalents (which they are often 'translated into' by the parser) exist, but it can also be argued that it is an advantage to have shorter expressions for common cases, using a syntax which in most cases is familiar from elsewhere.
-Also most of the 'shortcuts' are easier on the human eye than their 'full' equivalents.
+On the one hand it can be argued that these shortcuts are unnecessary since the longer equivalents (which they are often ‘translated into’ by the parser) exist, but it can also be argued that it is an advantage to have shorter expressions for common cases, using a syntax which in most cases is familiar from elsewhere.
+Also most of the ‘shortcuts’ are easier on the human eye than their ‘full’ equivalents.

 # AUTHOR